-First, only donations given to an organization with a tax-exempt status can be deducted from your taxes.
-Second, food items, gently used clothing and household items that you donated may be eligible for a write-off.
+First, only donations given to an organization with tax-exempt status can be deducted from your taxes.
+Second, food items, gently-used clothing and household items that you donated may be eligible for a write-off.
 Finally, calculate the value of your non-monetary donations according to what they would be worth if you’d sell them now.
 Don’t forget to include those charity tax receipts when you file!

 Using the most recent tax laws

-There were major changes to the tax code in 2017.
-While most of these changes won’t take effect until you file your taxes for 2018, there are some changes that are effective now:
+There were major changes to the tax code in 2017 that are taking effect as you file your taxes for 2018.
+Here are some changes that are effective now:

 - The standard deduction increased to $6,350 for single, $9,350 for head of household, and $12,700 for married filing jointly.

 - The maximum earned income tax credit increased to $6,318.

 - The maximum income limit for the Earned Income Tax Credit increased to $53,930.

 - Annual deductible amounts for Health Savings Accounts increased to $3,400 for individuals only.

 If you’re filing via U.S. mail, be sure to sign and date wherever necessary.
 Also, get a receipt to confirm your mailing.
 If filing online, you can use a PIN instead.

 Check your forms for errors before submitting and file with confidence!